Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - It’s argued that the same mechanisms that separate representations in pretend play are the same in mind reading.
 - Two components of primary representations
   1. There must be a way of marking a representation as a separate representation.
-  - E.g. Use of quotations such as Sarah said “The world is flat.”
+  - E.g. Use of quotations such as Sarah said "The world is flat."
   1. There must be a way of interpreting those markings that exist in the primary representation.
   - E.g. Some device must know that quotes are used for separate representations.
 - Understanding that other people are pretending is itself a form of mindreading.